Cancel anytime

 Growth Trajectory

-The growth trajectory depends on the demand for high-yield municipal bond exposure and the fund's ability to generate attractive risk-adjusted returns.
-Strategy and holdings can change over time based on management decisions.
+The ETF's growth trajectory is dependent on investor demand for municipal high-yield income and the management team's ability to generate attractive returns.

 Moat and Competitive Advantages